-Digital Histories is a mechanism for APA seniors to use their unique voices and perspectives in sharing stories with the generations to come.
+Digital Histories is a mechanism for APA older adults to use their unique voices and perspectives in sharing stories with the generations to come.
 Since its creation in 2003, Digital Histories has provided a professional and artistic work environment for underserved, ethnic-minority seniors in the Los Angeles-based Asian Pacific American community.
 Past documentary projects have focused on issues such as discovering and preserving family histories, coming to terms with a gay child, and senior love and dating.

 This program seeks to engage the under- and misrepresented population of APAs in mainstream media in a visible way.
 Seniors are particularly marginalized, and a major outcome of this project is the development of a unique voice from each program participant.
 Digital Histories allows for the exhibition of these films to educate viewers about APA history in California and to illuminate how place helps shape identity and community.

 Click here to read about the experience of previous program participants.